antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 We [designed .NET Core][post-netcore] so that its reference assemblies are the .NET portability story.
 This made it harder to add new APIs because adding them in .NET Core preempts the decision on whether these APIs are made available everywhere.
-Worse, due to versioning rules, it also means we've to decide which combination of APIs are made available in which order.
+Worse, due to versioning rules, it also means we have to decide which combination of APIs are made available in which order.

 **Out-of-band delivery**.
 We've tried to work this around by making those APIs available "out-of-band" which basically means making them new components that